 The Ho Chi Minh Trail: Then and Now (Part 3)

-Pipeline Network
+Ho Chi Minh Trail Pipeline Network

-North Vietnamese building a pipeline
+North Vietnamese workers building a POL pipeline on the Ho Chi Minh Trail in Laos

 To keep the trucks running, the NVA built a 1,400-km-long pipeline supported by 33 fuel distributions stations and 113 pump stations.

-old pipe supporting a house
+old pipe supporting a house on the Ho Chi Minh Trail in Laos

 Local people use sections of old pipe to hold up their houses.

-Vietnamese workers installing fuel pipes
+Vietnamese workers installing fuel pipes on the Ho Chi Minh Trail in Laos

-The entire network was installed by hand.
+The entire POL pipeline network was installed by hand.

-couplings on a length of fuel pipe
+couplings on a length of fuel pipe on the Ho Chi Minh Trail in Laos

 The sections of straight pipe were linked by couplings.